scottleedavis/mattermost-remind/README.md

 * Message buttons don’t show up for `/remind` in channels other than with yourself
   * [This is because Ephemeral messages do not have a state, and therefore do not support interactive message buttons at this time.](https://docs.mattermost.com/developer/interactive-message-buttons.html#troubleshooting)

+### bugs & issues

+* Want to see a feature or report a bug?
+Head to the [issues tab](https://github.com/scottleedavis/mattermost-remind/issues).

 ### todos

 * See the [TODO](TODO.md) page for works in progress and coming features.
-* Want to see a feature or report a bug?
-Head to the [issues tab](https://github.com/scottleedavis/mattermost-remind/issues).
 * Want to contribute?
 Fork this repository and submit a [Pull Request](https://github.com/scottleedavis/mattermost-remind/pulls).

 ### requirements
 * Build: [Maven](https://maven.apache.org/download.cgi) & [Java8](http://openjdk.java.net/install/)
     * `mvn package`